waikato-llm/llm-dataset-converter/plugins/skip-duplicate-ids.md

 # skip-duplicate-ids

-* domain(s): pairs, pretrain
+* domain(s): pairs, pretrain, translation
-* accepts: PairData, PretrainData
+* accepts: PairData, PretrainData, TranslationData
-* generates: PairData, PretrainData
+* generates: PairData, PretrainData, TranslationData

 Suppresses records with IDs that have already passed through.
 Uses the 'id' value from the meta-data.